-The CAUTION therefore, is to look at discoveries or ideas on merit.
-Once an idea, however factual, such as climate change or gun control, is politicized, people will agree or disagree from their tribal filter rather than assessing the facts.
+The CAUTION, therefore, is to look at discoveries or ideas on merit.
+Once an idea, however factual, such as climate change or gun control, is politicized, people will agree or disagree with their tribal filter rather than assess the facts.

 The only antidote is Self-leadership and specifically self-awareness and critical thinking.
 So develop the habit of asking;

 "In what context does this evidence hold true"

 "Will this evidence hold up to scrutiny, regardless of what I currently believe?"